Daniel-Klos/PIC-FLIP-Fluid/README.md

     - While in temperature rendering mode, press f to turn on fire mode
 -   Press q to exit the simulation

-This implementation also includes vorticity confinement.

-The simulation is able to run 35k particles at around 80 fps, as you can see in the pictures below.
+The simulation is able to run 70k particles at around 60 fps

 ![Screenshot 2025-02-23 142512](https://github.com/user-attachments/assets/7eb92834-c2e5-4f8c-90be-1b4fce782517)